Aberdeen Angus

 The Aberdeen Angus, sometimes simply Angus, is a Scottish breed of small beef cattle.
 It derives from cattle native to the counties of Aberdeen, Banff, Kincardine and Angus in north-eastern Scotland.
-In 2018 the breed accounted for over 17% of the UK beef industry.
+In 2018 it accounted for over 17% of the beef production in the United Kingdom.

-The Angus is naturally polled and solid black or red, although the udder may be white.
-The cattle have been exported to many countries of the world; there are large populations in Australia, Canada, New Zealand, South America and the United States, where it has developed into two separate and distinct breeds, the American Angus and Red Angus.
+The Angus is naturally polled and solid black or red; the udder may be white.
+The cattle have been exported to many countries of the world; there are large populations in Australia, Canada, New Zealand, South America and the United States, where it has developed into two separate and distinct breeds, the American Angus and the Red Angus.
 In some countries it has been bred to be taller than the native Scottish stock.

 Its conservation status worldwide is "not at risk"; in the United Kingdom the original Native Aberdeen Angus – cattle not influenced by cross-breeding with imported stock – is listed by the Rare Breeds Survival Trust as "at risk".

 History

-Aberdeen Angus cattle have been recorded in north-eastern Scotland since at least the sixteenth century.
-For some time before the 1800s, the hornless cattle in Angus were called "Angus Doddies", while those in the historic province of Buchan (later part of Aberdeenshire) were known as "Buchan Humlies", both "doddie" and "humlie" meaning polled.
+For some time before the 1800s, the hornless cattle in Angus were called "Angus Doddies", while those in the historic province of Buchan (later part of Aberdeenshire) were known as "Buchan Humlies", both "doddie" and "humlie" meaning “polled”.

 In 1824, William McCombie of Tillyfour, later the Member of Parliament for West Aberdeenshire, began to improve the stock and is regarded today as the father of the breed.

 The breed was officially recognised in 1835, and was initially registered together with the Galloway in the Polled Herd Book.
-A society was formed in 1879.
-The cattle became commonplace throughout the British Isles in the middle of the twentieth century.
+A breed society was formed in 1879.
+The cattle became commonplace throughout the British Isles in the mid-twentieth century.